Table of Contents

 - Inflammatory foci in the paranasal sinus and the mastoid

-Therapy of bacterial meningitis
+Treatment of bacterial meningitis

 Prognosis of bacterial meningitis

-Features of meningococcic meningitis
+Features of meningococcal meningitis

-Meningococcic meningitis is subject to mandatory reporting at the public health department.
+Meningococcal meningitis is subject to mandatory reporting at the public health department.

 Epidemiology of tubercular meningitis

-Number-facts for active tuberculosis:
+Statistics for active tuberculosis:

-Clinic of tubercular meningitis
+Clinical presentation of tubercular meningitis

-Diagnostic of tubercular meningitis
+Diagnosis of tubercular meningitis

-CSF examination: pleocytosis with 50–400 cells/µl, protein ↑↑, glucose ↓ (CSF/serum glucose ratio < 0.5), lactate ↑
+CSF examination: Pleocytosis with 50–400 cells/µL, protein ↑↑, glucose ↓ (CSF/serum glucose ratio < 0.5), and lactate ↑.

 - Basal contrast agent accumulation

-- Masses at CNS tuberculomas
+- Masses of CNS tuberculomas

-Therapy of tubercular meningitis
+Treatment of tubercular meningitis

-|Medication||Duration of Application||Side Effects|
+|Medication||Duration of application||Side effects|

-|Isoniazid||2 months initially, further 10 months (stabilization phase)||Hepatotoxicity, polyneuropathy (prophylaxis pyridoxine)|
+|Isoniazid||2 months initially and an additional 10 months (stabilization phase)||Hepatotoxicity, polyneuropathy (prophylaxis pyridoxine)|

-|Rifampicin||2 months initially, further 10 months (stabilization phase)||Hepatotoxicity|
+|Rifampicin||2 months initially and an additional 10 months (stabilization phase)||Hepatotoxicity|

 |Pyrazinamide||2 months initially||Hepatotoxicity|

-|Ethambutol||2 months initially||Impaired vision (ophthalmologic controls are regularly necessary)|
+|Ethambutol||2 months initially||Impaired vision (regular ophthalmologic controls are necessary)|

 |Streptomycin||2 months initially||Ototoxicity|